Sixmorphugus/MAGE/Readme.md

 - Resource management
 - Tilemap support

-#Ish good, ja!
 You can easily compile the engine with help from CMake (https://cmake.org/) to generate a visual studio project.
 If you're going to make a game with it, however:
 - Wait for me to actually finish and document the engine (for now, the "documentation" is typing dump() in the console)
 - Use the MAGEDevkit (https://github.com/Sixmorphugus/MAGEDevkit) which includes a cool level editor and example project already written in for you.

-#Using MAGE on its own
+# Using MAGE on its own
 - If you want to use MAGE on its own you need to compile it.
 - Cmake the project anywhere you want and then compile the versions you need - most likley Debug and Release.
 - Import the MAGE library into your IDE the usual way.